Củ Chi tunnels

 The tunnels were used by Viet Cong soldiers as hiding spots during combat, as well as serving as communication and supply routes, hospitals, food and weapon caches and living quarters for numerous North Vietnamese fighters.
-The tunnel systems were of great importance to the Viet Cong in their resistance to American forces, and helped to counter the growing American military effort.
+The tunnel systems were of great importance to the Viet Cong in their resistance to American and ARVN forces, and helped to counter the growing American military presence.

+The tunnels contained various bamboo traps made by the Viet Cong to injure and potentially kill South Vietnam's Tunnel Rats if they breached the tunnels.
+The tunnels also contained ventilation shafts to release smoke from fire and any poisonous gases pumped into the tunnels by the American G.I.s.

 Life in tunnels

 American soldiers used the term "Black Echo" to describe the conditions within the tunnels.
 For the Viet Cong, life in the tunnels was difficult.
 Air, food, and water were scarce, and the tunnels were infested with ants, venomous centipedes, snakes, scorpions, spiders, and rodents.
 Most of the time, soldiers would spend the day in the tunnels working or resting and come out only at night to scavenge for supplies, tend their crops, or engage the enemy in battle.
 Sometimes, during periods of heavy bombing or American troop movement, they would be forced to remain underground for many days at a time.
+In the 1991 movie documentary The Cu Chi Tunnels Vietcong survivors who hid in the tunnels during Operation Crimp named the artillery bombardments above them "The New Zealand Dong Dun Orchestra."
 Sickness was rampant among the people living in the tunnels, especially malaria, which was the second largest cause of death next to battle wounds.
 A captured Viet Cong report suggests that at any given time, half of a unit of the People's Liberation Armed Forces (PLAF) unit had malaria and that "one-hundred percent had intestinal parasites of significance."